sspanak/tt9/README.md

 ## System Requirements
 - Android 4.4 or higher. _(Tested and confirmed on Android 4.4.2, 5.1.1 and 11)_
 - Free space:
-  - Minimum 10 Mb when not using Predictive mode and no dictionaries are loaded.
+  - Minimum 15 Mb when not using Predictive mode and no dictionaries are loaded.
-  - About 25 Mb per each enabled language in Predictive mode
+  - Plenty of space per each enabled language in Predictive mode (25-100 Mb, depending on the word count).
 - A hardware keypad or a keyboard.
 The application is not usable on touchscreen-only devices.

 _If you own a phone with Android 2.2 up to 4.4, please refer to the original version of Traditional T9 from 2016._